amirTwenty8/guestbuddy_api_functions/README.md

 - **updateGuest** - Callable function to update an existing guest's details with summary recalculation
 - **checkInGuest** - Callable function to check in guests or edit check-in counts with rapid tapping support

+### Tables API

+- **bookTable** - Callable function to book a table for an event with user creation/updates and guest spending tracking

+### Notifications API

+- **sendSmsNotification** - Callable function to send SMS confirmation or schedule reminder notifications

 ### Storage API

 - **getUploadSignedUrl** - Callable function to generate a signed URL for file uploads